-- Risk monitoring: Risks need to be continuously monitored to make sure that risk mitigation plans are working, or to keep you aware if a risk becomes a greater threat.
+- Risk monitoring: Risks and metrics need to be continuously monitored to make sure that risk mitigation plans are working, or to keep you aware if a risk becomes a greater threat.

-The main risk management strategies include avoidance, reduction, sharing, and retention.
+The main risk management approaches include avoidance, reduction, sharing, and retention.

 Why choose Red Hat?

 Red Hat tests, hardens, and supports open source software to make it ready for the enterprise.
 Our goal is to help your business remain competitive, flexible, and adaptable while maintaining security and regulatory compliance.

 Our solutions can help team members and risk managers set up risk remediation and prevention tactics across their environments.
 Red Hat® Insights provides predictive analytics with comprehensive assessment and intelligent prediction across physical, virtual, container, private, and public cloud environments.